Tuchsanai/DevTools/04_kubernetes/Grade Submission System/readme.md

 ```

 ```
-Certainly, I'd be happy to explain the memory and CPU specifications you're asking about.

 In Kubernetes resource requests and limits, "128Mi" for memory and "200m" for CPU have specific meanings:

 Memory: "128Mi"